Texas grassroots mini-grants

 - Activities would be significantly enhanced by a small grant: applicant’s annual budget (under $50,000 is prioritized).

 We want to disburse these funds with a minimum of hassle and without long delays.
-There are no application deadlines, and grants are given out on a rolling basis.
-Applicants will be informed within 4 weeks if their application has been accepted or declined.
-Grant applications can be completed online here or downloaded here and returned via email to robin(at)texasenvironment.org or mailed to:
+There are no application deadlines, grants are given out on a rolling basis, and groups should only apply once per calendar year.
+Applicants will be informed within 6 weeks if their application has been accepted or declined.
+Grant applications can be completed online here or downloaded here and returned via email to amber(at)texasenvironment.org or mailed to:

 Texas Campaign for the Environment Fund